Skip to Main Content

 On September 15, 2023, Plaintiffs filed a 187-page complaint on behalf of a putative class of investors alleging that Defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.
 On November 15, 2023, Defendants moved to dismiss the complaint, which Plaintiffs opposed on January 12, 2024.
 Briefing on the motion was completed on February 15, 2024.

 On June 28, 2024, Honorable Judge Zahid N. Quraishi granted in part and denied in part Defendants’ motion to dismiss.
 In the Order, Judge Quraishi held that a subset of Plaintiffs’ alleged Quality Control Statements and GAAP Compliance Statements were actionably misleading.
-Accordingly, the case will now proceed into fact discovery.
+The case is now in fact discovery.

 • CASE CAPTION Sjunde AP-Fonden v.
 The Goldman Sachs Group, Inc. et al.